RRZE-HPC/ThePerformanceLogbook/Examples/hpcg-benchmark/logbook.md

 **NOTICE:**
 Because configure is called with absolute path *all* file paths in the Makefile have absolute path.
-This can use errors if copying the hpcg directory and not renewing the Makefile with new path.
+This can cause errors if copying the hpcg directory and not renewing the Makefile with new path.

 <!-----------------------------------------------------------------------------